FAQ on the redesign of euro banknotes

 - We commissioned a study to consult European citizens in focus groups about their views on possible future themes.
 The results served as input for the subsequent steps.

-- The ECB’s Governing Council shortlisted seven themes, including six proposals from the Theme Advisory Group (a group of experts nominated by the national central banks of the Eurosystem and appointed by the ECB), and a theme proposed by the Governing Council.
+- The ECB’s Governing Council shortlisted seven themes, including six proposals from the Theme Advisory Group (a group of experts nominated by the national central banks of the Eurosystem and appointed by the ECB).

-- European citizens were given the opportunity to express their preferences on the seven shortlisted themes in a survey conducted by an external research company in all euro area countries as well as in an online survey conducted by the ECB.
+- European citizens were given the opportunity to express their views on the seven shortlisted themes in a survey conducted by an external research company in all euro area countries and in an online survey conducted by the ECB.

-- The Governing Council then chose two possible themes for future banknotes, taking into account the results of the surveys.
+- From the shortlist, the Governing Council chose two possible themes for future banknotes, taking into account the results of the surveys.

 - Developing new designs for euro banknotes

-- European citizens will be given the opportunity to express their opinions on a shortlist of designs.
+- European citizens will be given the opportunity to express their opinions on a number of designs in 2026.

-- The Governing Council is expected to decide on the new design in 2026.
+- The Governing Council is expected to decide on the new design in late 2026.

-For more information have a look at the redesign process webpage.
+For more information, take a look at the redesign process webpage.

 Q5 Why did you select “European culture” and “Rivers and birds” as the possible themes for future banknotes?